Originally published in this blog in December 2017.

-If you’re like me, living in a cookie cutter house in some new construction development was never an option.
-And now that you are the proud homeowner of a beautiful vintage home – how do you figure out it’s history?
+If you’re like me, living in a cookie-cutter house in a new construction development was never an option.
+And now that you are the proud homeowner of a beautiful vintage home – how do you figure out its history?
 Oh if only these walls could talk, I have thought countless times.
 So, they don’t – but it turns out you don’t need them too.
-Researching your home’s history is not only about it’s four walls, but who hung art on those walls too.
+Researching your home’s history is not only about its four walls, but who hung art on those walls too.

-This is the fun part – let me tell you about what I mean!
+This is the fun part – let me tell you about what I mean.
 Right off the bat – researching your home’s history is not something that will take a few hours or even a few days.
 It will be a process that you start and stop, picking it up and putting it down as you find pockets of time.
-But wow, it’s so much fun and worthwhile.
+But, it’s rewarding and worthwhile.